 Please include the contract number and title on the company check or money order.

-Sealed proposals for Port Authority construction contracts are usually received at the Procurement Department, One Madison Avenue, 7th Floor, New York, New York on the date and time indicated in the bid document.
+Sealed proposals for Port Authority construction contracts are usually received at the Procurement Department, 2 Montgomery Street, 3rd Floor, Jersey City, NJ on the date and time indicated in the bid document.
 Bids are publicly opened and read at that time.
 Contractors are invited to attend these formal bid openings.
 Because of enhanced security measures, please bring proper photo identification (i.e. valid driver's license and company ID) when coming to bid openings.

 Specific directions for bidding each Port Authority construction contract including date, time, place of bid opening and the name of the contact person for inquiries are contained in the bid document package and in the advertisement.
 Any changes regarding this information will be included in contract addenda issued to the companies who purchase contract documents.
 The bid document package includes a special bid return envelope to be used for submission of proposals.